Tbori1/Adeoti-Tolubori-CV/resume.md

 <span>Niger State Environmental Protection Agency, Minna </span>

  - Performed quantitative and qualitative analysis on food particularly bread manufactured in the state
- - collate the data and analyse it to assist in effectively monitoring quality
+ - Collate the data and analyse it to assist in effectively monitoring quality
  - Performed water quality analysis of sachet water (pure water) produced in Minna - ranging from microbial analysis to ion content.

 **Quality Control Analyst,** _August 2015 - October 2015_